 As mentioned, your business’s primary category and subcategories matter in Google Maps SEO.

 Your business gets only one primary category in Google Business Profile.
 You’ll want to choose the category most important to your business as the primary one.
+It is the most relevant catagory.

 The key to choosing rankable secondary categories is to only pick the ones that show up in the drop-down list when creating your Google Business Profile.
 Adding others not identified by Google for your business type will be a waste of time.